meggrooms/MechaCar_Statistical_Analysis/README.md

 <BR>

 Plagued by production issues, AutosRUs needs to determine the problems with manufacturing their new prototype, the MechaCar.
-I wanted to know how each manufacturing lot compared to the others, and look at the specifications to narrow down the exact production issue.
+I wanted to know how each manufacturing lot compares to others and look at the specifications to narrow down the exact production issue.
 I was able to determine that the issues are largely related to one of the manufacturing lots, what follows is my presentation to the board.
 <br>

 ### <strong> Metrics to be tested</strong>